 When To Dither

-Here are some scenarios on if you 'should' or 'should not' dither
+Here are some scenarios for dithering, if you 'should' or 'should not' dither

 Conclusions Of Dithering

-After reading this, can you think of a situation when you find it hard to decide if you should dither or not? shouldn't , just remember that if you are going form a higher to lower bit depth, you dither and you only dither once and that is in the audio mastering stage.
-So never convert the bit depths when you are mixing.
+After reading this, can you think of a situation when you find it hard to decide if you should dither or not?
+Just remember that if you are going from a higher to lower bit depth, you dither.
+You only dither once and that is in the audio mastering stage.
+So never convert to lower bit depths when you are mixing.
 Keep them the same when bouncing, exporting and processing your audio files.